 Enforcement: The Government of Kazakhstan has made strides to improve its enforcement regime, with its noted legislative reforms and with ongoing police activities.
-However, for the past three years, there has been a decline in the number of police raids and seizures, and in prosecutorial activity as well.
+However, for the past four years, there has been a decline in the number of police raids and seizures, and in prosecutorial activity as well.
 Thus, there were few criminal cases for IPR offenses (an on-going trend, even according to Kazakh government statistics).
-IIPA knows of no criminal convictions in 2010 in the music, film, or entertainment software industries; there was, in 2008, one notable criminal case commenced involving a distributor of pirated software (and pornography).
-The copyright industries report in recent years that even though there were some additional cases brought to courts, the majority of pirates were not brought to justice due to administrative burdens, prosecutorial inexperience and delays, and an overall ineffective judicial system.
+IIPA knows of no criminal convictions in 2011 in the music, film, or entertainment software industries.
+The last such notable conviction was in 2008, in a criminal case involving a distributor of pirated software (and pornography).
+The copyright industries report in recent years that even though there were some additional cases brought to courts, the majority of pirates were not brought to justice due to administrative burdens, prosecutorial inexperience and delays, the low priority given IPR offenses, and an overall ineffective judicial system.
 As in recent years, some of the industries report good cooperation with and enforcement activity by the financial police, the internal affairs police, and with the various public prosecutors in some cities in particular (Almaty, Karaganda and Astana).

 Enforcement is undertaken by a variety of agencies, including the Copyright Agency within the Ministry of Culture (16 departments) and various enforcement agencies.
 These agencies have assisted with some raids, in recent years, including against software pirates.
 A special IPR Department was created within the Finance Police (with national authority), but problems interpreting the law, in particular the threshold for criminal and administrative action, have hampered their enforcement activities.
-In recent years, the copyright industries have signed a Memorandum of Understanding with the Government of Kazakhstan.
+In recent years, the copyright industries signed a Memorandum of Understanding with the Government of Kazakhstan.
 There have also been training programs conducted throughout the country.
 IIPA continues to encourage the government to act, especially against criminal operations, and to improve its overall enforcement with deterrent penalties.

 The Business Software Alliance (BSA) reports that there have been, in recent years, reductions in the types of open and notorious piracy that existed about five years ago, because those who sell software or computer equipment and devices now generally understand that there are criminal, administrative, and civil penalties for such activities.
 Piracy is now focused on end-user and Internet piracy.
 This migration of piracy, especially to the Internet, and, a decrease in criminal enforcement efforts (especially a decline in police and prosecutorial activity last year), have kept piracy rates high.
-The Business Software Alliance reports (based on preliminary 2010 figures), that the piracy rate for business software in Kazakhstan was 76% and the commercial value of pirated software was \$49.1 million.
+The Business Software Alliance reports that in 2010, the piracy rate for business software in Kazakhstan was 76%, and the commercial value of unlicensed software attributable to U.S. vendors was \$48.9 million.1